anshrathod/button_animations/README.md

 ## Example

-#### For any of the predefined themes you can just have to add the child widget, type, and the onTap function.
+#### For any of the predefined themes you just have to add the child widget, type, and the onTap function.

 ##### 1. Add borderRadius and, isOutline to add more customization.